 If you are tagged in a photo, image or any other content that you don't want to be tagged in, you can choose to remove the tag in your settings.

 Get into the habit of doing something for a few seconds or minutes (like getting a drink of water) BEFORE responding to messages or content that is upsetting or confronting.
-The 'ImageUp' App can help you pause for thought and decide if you really want to share an image before posting it.

 Our emotions can affect the decisions we make when posting, uploading or sharing content.
 Download the "Taking control" infograph in the Resource downloads to find out more.